edufelip/live-chat_android/README.md

 - **State/Data**: Kotlin Coroutines/Flows, shared ViewModels created in `app/src/main/java/com/project/livechat/ui/viewmodels`, Koin adapters in `androidViewModelModule`.
 - **Persistence**: [SQDelight](https://cashapp.github.io/sqldelight/) schema defined under `shared/data/src/commonMain/sqldelight` with drivers provided per platform.
 - **Remote**:
-  - Android uses Firebase Auth for phone verification and the shared REST client (`FirebaseRestContactsRemoteData`) to query Firestore via Ktor/OkHttp.
+  - Android uses Firebase Auth for phone verification and resolves Firestore clients from the shared `firebaseBackendModule`.
 Configuration is pulled from `google-services.json` at runtime.
-  - iOS shares the same REST client using the Darwin engine; a helper reads `GoogleService-Info.plist` or accepts explicit `FirebaseRestConfig` values when credentials change.
+  - iOS reuses the same backend module with a Darwin `HttpClient`; supply credentials via `GoogleService-Info.plist` or pass a manual `FirebaseRestConfig`.
+- **Backend Abstraction**: Koin boots with a configurable backend module list.
+The default `firebaseBackendModule` wires Firestore/Realtime listeners today, but you can replace it with your own implementation that provides `IContactsRemoteData`, `IMessagesRemoteData`, and `UserSessionProvider` bindings for a dedicated service.
 - **Testing**: Shared MPP tests cover the SQDelight data source and Koin bootstrap (`shared/data/src/commonTest`).
 Android instrumented tests were removed during the migration; add new ones as needed.

 ## Getting Started